 Whether you’ve gotten over your acne phase or you’re still dealing with a zit here and there, acne scarring can be a blow to your self-confidence.
 Acne scars come in many forms and some of them are more challenging to treat than others.
-One thing that remains true for all acne scars, however, is the fact that at-home methods probably won’t be effective for reducing the appearance of scarring.
-That’s why, at Metro Dermatology in New York, we offer several acne scar treatments customized to your exact skin needs so you can feel happier about your appearance.
+One thing that remains true for all acne scars, however, is the fact that at-home methods probably won’t be effective in reducing the appearance of scarring.
+That’s why, at Metro Dermatology in New York, we offer several acne scar treatment customized to your exact skin needs so you can feel happier about your appearance.

 What Is the Best Acne Scar Treatment?

 It’s tough to say which acne scar treatment is the best, simply for the fact that everyone has different skin needs.
 Some people may respond to laser treatments better than others, or the type of scarring they have can only be treated by a specific skin therapy.
 That said, there are many popular treatments available for you to choose from.

 The treatment recommended for reducing your acne scarring will be determined by several factors during a consultation.
 For example, your skin tone and skin type may mean that you can’t use certain treatments.
 The type and severity of your acne scarring will also inform your skin expert about the type of treatment that is most appropriate.
 Some of the most popular options include:

 For certain types of scars, many skin experts like to start with a conservative approach.
 Whether you need to treat active acne or not, it’s likely a first treatment option for you will be a prescription cream or ointment to address post-inflammatory hyperpigmentation.
 Lightening or brightening prescriptions work by encouraging more regular cellular turnover and lightening darker patches of skin so your skin tone will be even.